Ch1coS12/Trailblaze_App/README.md

 # Trailblaze App

 **Trailblaze App** is part of a personal portfolio.
 This part contains the App version of project, originally inspired by a university prototype.
-It reimagines the **territorial management platform** experience in a **modern, mobile-first Flutter application**, allowing users to visualize, register, and manage land parcels with real-time interaction and photo integration.
+It reimagines the **territorial planning and management platform** experience in a **modern, mobile-first Flutter application**, allowing users to visualize, register, and manage land parcels with real-time interaction and photo integration.

 ---